I provide visual effects services focused on realism, continuity, and shot integrity.

 If you are unsure which service best fits your project, you can describe the issue in your footage and I can evaluate the shot and recommend the most responsible approach.

-Whether the solution involves targeted cleanup, environment extension, simulation-based effects, or no intervention at all, the goal is always to protect the realism and integrity of the original shot.
+Whether the solution involves targeted cleanup, environment extension, simulation-based effects, or simply leaving the shot untouched, the goal is always to protect the realism and integrity of the original shot.

 Describe your shot and the issue you are facing to begin the evaluation process.